 - Learning Difficulties Australia‘s purpose is to assist students with learning difficulties through effective practices based on scientific research.

-- The Literacy Hub is a federal-government-funded website with lots of useful resources including free training, and the Australian Year One Phonics Check.
+- The Literacy Hub is a federal-government-funded website with lots of useful resources.

-- Linguist Lyn Stone writes the This Heart Of Stone blog and has lots of videos on Youtube.
+- Linguist Lyn Stone writes a blog and has many Youtube videos.

-- Ollie Lovell is a Melbourne teacher with a great blog and podcast.
+- Ollie Lovell is a Melbourne teacher responsible for the Education Research Reading Room podcast.

-- PhOrMeS is a free Primary word reading, spelling and learning curriculum written by teacher Shane Pearson and colleagues at Brandon Park Primary School.
+- PhOrMeS is a free Primary literacy curriculum by Shane Pearson and colleagues at Brandon Park PS.

 - Professor Pamela Snow writes an excellent blog, The Snow Report, and heads up the Science of Language And Reading (SOLAR) lab at La Trobe University with Associate Professor Tanya Serry.
 Pam is also one of the people behind the Bendigo Early Language and Literacy Community of Practice.

-- Queensland dyslexia advocate Tanya Forbes has some freely available films on YouTube.
+- Queensland dyslexia advocate Tanya Forbes made the Outside the Square films now on YouTube.

-- Science of Teaching and Learning (SOTLA) is a nonprofit promoting research-aligned teaching practices.
+- Science of Teaching and Learning (SOTLA) is a nonprofit promoting research-aligned teaching.

-- Sharing Best Practice (formerly People Who Like To Talk About Teaching) is a Facebook group with lots of great info on EBP, they also run affordable professional development days.
+- Sharing Best Practice is a Facebook group which runs affordable professional development days.

 - Reading Science in Schools is a professionals’ group promoting evidence-based literacy instruction in Australian Schools.
 It grew from its Facebook group.

-- Reading Teachers Australia is another Facebook community and also has a website.
+- Reading Teachers Australia is another Facebook community and has a website.

 - The Tasmanian Literacy Alliance “envisions a 100% literate Tasmania”.